Domestic abuse- what is it?

 - Helping you to build self esteem and confidence to better manage your situation on a day to day basis

-- Legal advice - Family law solicitor appointments
+- Legal advice -Family Law solicitor appointments and Immigration Law solicitor appointments

 How do I access the services?

-You can ring us to talk through your situation over the phone with our specialist support worker Alison Thomas, or make an appointment with Alison or our BAME specialist outreach worker on 01923 816 229.
+You can ring us to book an appointment to talk through your situation over the phone with our specialist support workers on 01923 816 229.
+Select the Domestic Abuse Option.

 Will it be confidential?